jellyfin-archive/cordova-plugin-chromecast/README.md

 ### Additional iOS Installation Instructions
 To **distribute** an iOS app with this plugin you must add usage descriptions to your project's `config.xml`.
-These strings will be used when asking the user for permission to use the microphone and bluetooth.
+The "*Description" key strings will be used when asking the user for permission to use the microphone/bluetooth/local network.
 ```xml
 <platform name="ios">
   <!-- ios 6-13 (deprecated) -->